openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 when applied to primitive types.
 The existing `a*` bytecodes are extended to uniformly support references to both identity and value classes.

-(Note about the term "reference": To the JVM, and specifically the bytecode verifier, "reference" is a catch-all type; it is anything other than an int, long, float, or double, the kind of thing you hand to an `a*` bytecode.
+(A note about the term "reference": To the JVM, and specifically the bytecode verifier, "reference" is a catch-all type; it is anything other than an int, long, float, or double, the kind of thing you hand to an `a*` bytecode.
 Thus it can be either a `Q` type or `L` type.
-But what the language translates to `L` types are properly called reference, but what translates to `Q` types are not references but primitives.
+What the language translates to `L` types are properly called references in the Java language.
+But what translates to `Q` types are not Java language references but bare primitive values.
 This cognitive dissonance can perhaps be assuaged by substituting the term "address" or "anything" for "reference" in the JVM specification, or at least by remembering that the JVMS and JLS have separate bodies of terminology.)